San Andres, Catanduanes: Our Lady of Sorrows of Paloway

-Manolo A. de los Santos, the Bishop of Virac, said that the Catholic Bishops' Conference of the Philippines confirmed on June 13, 2008, the existence of a miraculous "growing" century-old stone (now 3 inches in height) in Paloway, San Andres, Catanduanes, Bicol.
+Most Rev. Manolo A. de los Santos, the Bishop of Virac, said that the Catholic Bishops' Conference of the Philippines confirmed on June 13, 2008, the existence of a miraculous "growing" century-old stone (now 3 inches in height) in Paloway, San Andres, Catanduanes, Bicol.
 The stone bears the image of the Blessed Virgin Mary as Our Lady of Sorrows and is said to heal illnesses: “What is unexplainable is not that the stone grew in size over the years, but the fact that the image of the Virgin was never distorted as it grew."
 Called Batong Paloway ("Stone of Paloway"), it enshrined above the altar of the chapel of Our Lady of Sorrows, a "de facto shrine" in Barangay Paloway.

 The image on the stone is actually "Our Lady of the Finger" (Nuestra Señora del Dedo), as it shows Mary pointing her right index finger to the left from underneath her cloak.
 Originally a Spanish depiction, the title was little known in the Philippines at the time of the stone's discovery, leading the people to associate the Paloway icon with the more familiar Our Lady of Sorrows.

 The Church has no official statement on the devotion to the icon, but it does not hinder it.
 Every Friday, a Mass is being celebrated in Paloway Chapel for the benefit of devotees.
 On the evening of Maundy Thursday, youth from neighboring parishes go on pilgrimage to visit the icon.

 Economy

+Education

+There are two schools district offices which govern all educational institutions within the municipality.
+They oversee the management and operations of all private and public, from primary to secondary schools.
+These are the: